-Because the guest that sent this message is the new migration agent of the incoming guest, the firmware sets the GCTX.MA of the incoming guest context to GCTX\PADDR.
+Because the guest that sent this message is the new migration agent of the incoming guest, the firmware sets the GCTX.MaReportId of the incoming guest context to ReportId in GCTX\PADDR, and it also sets MaReportIdValid to 1.

-The firmware overwrites the guest context at GCTX\PADDR with the guest context in the IN\GCTX field.
-The firmware then sets the state of the guest to the GSTATE\RUNNING state.
+The firmware overwrites the guest context at GCT7X\PADDR with the guest context in the IN\GCTX field except the ReportID field and VcekDis.
+The firmware preserves the ReportID and VcekDis fields set during guest launch.
+The firmware then sets the state of the guest to the GSTATE RUNNING state.

 The firmware responds with a message containing the status of the import.
-The response message is defined in Table 32.
+The response message is defined in Table 31.

-Table 32.
-MSG\ABSORB\RSP Message Structure
+Table 31.
+MSG ABSORB RSP Message Structure

 Byte Offset Bits Name Description

-0h 31:0 STATUS Status of the absorb operation
+0h 31:0 STATUS Status of the absorb operation.

-4h-Fh - - Reserved.
+4h-Fh - Reserved.
 Must be zero.